pilipili520/SPA-GPT/README.md

 `traces`: It stores trace data.
 In this example, `CARD_RSA_for_paper` contains trace used in the paper, while `CARD_RSA_original contains` original traces collected using an oscilloscope.

-②**.py**📃 file is a Python example program for reading .h5 files.
+**②readH5.py**📃 is a Python example program for reading .h5 files.

-③**.m**📃 file is a MATLAB example program for reading .h5 files.
+**③readH5.m**📃 is a MATLAB example program for reading .h5 files.

-**Folders📁 Explanation:**

-`HDFView`: Visualize and read .h5 files with a Jar application.
+**④HDFView.7z** 📃 is a desktop application for visualizing .h5 file.
 The version provided here is for Windows; simply double-click the .bat script file to open it.
 For Linux and other versions, as well as additional usage instructions, please visit [https://www.hdfgroup.org](https://www.hdfgroup.org/).